cnc4me/blog.cnc4me.org/_posts/python-soap-client-for-fastems-mms5.md

   return Client(wsd_uri, transport=transport, plugins=plugins), history
 ```

-Then we add a method to request the `WSDL` of the given service endpoint, parse the output, and generate some method definitions for a service class I want to make.
+Then we add a method to request the `WSDL` of the given service endpoint, parse the output, and generate some method definitions for a service class.

 ```python
 def generate_methods(service):